DennisSchwartz/mplexviz-ngraph/README.md

 ## Input format

 There will be more detailed description of the input format soon.
+This maybe subject to change

 For now, there are two possible ways to pass data:

-* A single csv data object of edges between node-layer objects
+* A single csv data object of edges between node-layer objects (recommended)
 ```
 source,l1,l2,target,l1,l2
 1,A,X,2,A,X